How To Do Low Lunge Pose (Anjaneyasana)

 3. Use a strap around your thigh if needed to ensure proper alignment while deepening the posture.

-These modifications will help make sure that you are doing the pose correctly and safely so that you can reap all its benefits!
-As you practice more regularly, it will become easier and more comfortable each time until.
-Eventually you’ll be able to do it without any props or assistance.
+As you practice more , it will become easier and more comfortable each time until.
+You’ll be able to do it without any props or assistance.

 Now we move onto how to maintain proper alignment in this pose…